nimitmk7/knowledge-treasure/System Design/Scaling.md

 Non-critical read requests go to read replicas.
 Critical reads and writes go to master.

+#### When should you use read replicas ?
+1. We are okay with serving stale data.
+2. Read:Write request ratio is very large.
 ### Sharding
 Split your data into mutually exclusive subsets and have multiple different servers handle different subsets.
 Each of those servers can have their own read replicas if needed.